cbinding/yearspans/README.md

 The textual timespan expression to be processed.
 The matching patterns employed are all case insensitive, e.g. _2nd Century AD_ and _2nd century ad_ would yield identical results.

 ### Language (optional) ###
-The [ISO639-1:2002](https://www.iso.org/iso-639-language-codes.html) language code corresponding to the language of the input data.
+The [ISO639-1](https://www.iso.org/iso-639-language-codes.html) two character language code corresponding to the language of the input data.
 This hints to the underlying matching process the most appropriate matching patterns to use.
 Languages currently supported (to a greater or lesser degree) are:

 * English ('en') [default]
 * Italian ('it')